aws-samples/amazon-dynamodb-labs/content/game-player-data/plan-model/Step2.en.md

-+++
+---
-title = "Build your entity-relationship diagram" menuTitle = "ER diagram (ERD)" date = 2021-04-21T07:33:04-05:00 weight = 22
+title: "Build your entity-relationship diagram"
+menuTitle: "ER diagram (ERD)"
+date: 2021-04-21T07:33:04-05:00
+weight: 22
-chapter = false
+chapter: false
-pre = ""
+pre: ""
-description = "To get started, you configure your environment and download code that you use during the lab."
+description: "To get started, you configure your environment and download code that you use during the lab."
-+++
+---

 The first step of any data modeling exercise is to build a diagram to show the entities in your application and how they relate to each other.